Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-Finally, we would like to extend this map further onto little Julia set $J_n$.
+Finally, we would like to extend this map (as a homeomorphism) onto $\BJ_{1,0}$.
 This is a special case of a more general argument presented below.

-Given a polynomial $f$ with connected filled Julia set $K(f)$, the \textit{rotation} of angle $\theta$ on $\cc\setminus K(f)$ is defined as the rotation of angle $\theta$ in the B\"{o}tcher coordinate on $\cc\setminus K(f)$, that is, $B_c^{-1} (e^{\Bi\theta}\cdot B_c)$.
-By means of straightening, one can define rotations on the complement of the filled Julia set of a polynomial-like map.
-It is not canonical as it depends on the choice of straightening map.
+Given a polynomial $f$ with connected filled Julia set $K(f)$, the \textit{rotation} of angle $\theta$ on $\cc\setminus K(f)$ is defined as the rotation of angle $\theta$ in the B\"{o}ttcher coordinate on $\cc\setminus K(f)$, that is, $B_c^{-1} (e^{\Bi\theta}\cdot B_c)$.
+By means of straightening, one can define rotations on the complement of the filled Julia set of a polynomial-like mapping.
+It is not canonical as it depends on the choice of the straightening.
 However, its effect on the landing points of external rays is canonical.